What is a Snow Event?

 When do the streets get cleared?

 During winter weather events, first priority is given to calls from emergency responders.
 Following any calls from emergency services, the street network is cleared in accordance with the priority plan approved by the City Council.
 This plan addresses the streets most heavily traveled first.
-You can find the approved priority maps in the link below:
+You can find the priority maps and procedures for snow events in the link below:

 How Can You Help?